 The above policy is subject to interpretation and your interpretation might not be the same as mine.
 Does tending to the immediate needs mean a wound or bite needs to be cleaned and treated first?
 It doesn’t specifically read “thou shalt not take bloody photos” does it?
 I think it needs more specification and tighter restrictions and it must be in writing someplace to hold people accountable.

-Handlers, officers, supervisors, and CSI personnel are advised not to take graphic bloody photos as these same photos may find their way in front of a jury later when the handler has been charged with excessive force and the photos might not be viewed as favorable in their defense.
-Also, these graphic photos do not accurately portray the wound(s) in most cases.
+Handlers, officers, supervisors, and CSI personnel are advised not to take graphic bloody photos as these same photos may find their way in front of a jury later when the handler has been charged with excessive force and the photos might not be viewed as favorable in their defense – and more importantly, these graphic photos do not always accurately portray the wound(s) in most cases.
 For many years, handlers were simply told “don’t take these photos because they don’t look good and they might get you in serious trouble” but that’s not a good guideline to share if you want to put it in writing for a policy and for years I could never get anyone to provide appropriate wording.

 I later crafted my own wording to address this issue to share in my canine liability classes that could be inserted into a policy or operational manual as a guideline and I commonly identify it as “The Before and After Rule”;